0-5788719150923125/vtx/src/DESIGN.md

   training:
     resume: False
 ```
-If "regen", the model will destroy and re-create the tokenized datasets before training:
+If "regen" is True, the model will destroy and re-create the tokenized datasets before training:
 ```yml
 mind:
   training: